StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/README.md

 ![Optical-Housing](https://github.com/StefanoGaivota/JellyLoad-Hardware/blob/main/JL_Mechanical-Data/Optical-Housing-Illustration.jpg)

 The sensor array is fitted with the Optical Housing, as mentioned above, for the purpose of reducing ambient light interference and to help align with the optical channel.
+Optical aperture converters (glass balls) are accommodated in this section for the phototransistor combi variant.

 * Monitor Guide: